flyteorg/flyte/rsts/deployment/multicluster.rst

 User and Control Plane Deployment
 *********************************

-For FlyteAdmin to create Flyte Workflows on the three remote clusters, it will need a secret “token“ and “cacert“ to access each cluster.
+For FlyteAdmin to create Flyte Workflows on the three remote clusters, it will need a secret ``token`` and ``cacert`` to access each cluster.

 Once you have deployed the data-plane as described above, you can retrieve the ``token`` and ``cacert`` by pointing your ``kubectl`` context to each data-plane cluster and executing the following commands: